The MSBM program is taught through a combination of lectures, workshops and tutorials.

 This didactic program will commence on the Monday.
 Please note that a written examination is distributed on Monday that is collected at the week’s end.
 For those students who pass the examination, credits may be available at their EU home institutions.
 In some cases the same may be true for Russian institutions, but in these cases the students will have to explore this on their own as we have an agreement only within the EU.

-With regard to credits that may be earned in total, the Program will be about 40-45 working hours.
-Certificates of participation will be provided that will list the actual number of the working hours, with the Exam outcome (pass/fail) which should allow participants to obtain credit in their MSc and PhD programs equal to a given number of credits, including ECTS credits.
-For instance, if 1 ECTS credit = 25 working hours in a given university, then a participant will be eligible for about 1.6-1.8 ECTS credits.
+With regard to credits that may be earned in total, the Program will be about 35 working hours (including completion of the exam).
+Certificates of participation will be provided that will list the actual number of the working hours, with the Exam outcome (pass/fail), which should allow participants to obtain credit in their MSc and PhD programs equal to a given number of credits, including ECTS credits.
+For instance, if 1 ECTS credit = 25 working hours in a given university, then a participant will be eligible for about 1.4 ECTS credits.

 Poster Information